 You only need to order one mum per standard-sized pot to produce a full, finished container.
 There are no real heat costs because Belgian mums can grow in full sun, out in a field.
 The only real expense you will have is planting and irrigation.
 Pots, soil, and labor are your principal investments.
 And if you are selling straight from your greenhouse, you eliminate the need for transportation.

 The important thing to know is that garden mums are popular, and they should bring a good return on your investment.
 According to Mick Donahue, co-owner of North Carolina Farms, “It’s an easy crop to grow and the gardening public are already looking for them in the fall.”

 Growing the perfect mum is easy.
 Typically, for the standard 8″ size, garden mums are planted one plant per pot, right in the center.
 To make the planting process more streamlined and accurate, most people will make a jig out two pieces of crossed wood that has a nail sticking out of the middle.
 The jig will put a dibble in the center of the pot, which can then be replicated over and over in a consistent, cookie-cutter type manner.

 Once you’ve found your pot’s center, plant your mum.
 It can be grown in full sun, even out in an open field.
 Begin fertilizing at half strength 2-3 weeks into the growing period.
-Once the roots reach the edge of the pot or during the generative growth (flower development period, switch to potassium-rich fertilizers: 15-5-30 or KNO3 at 300ppm until flowers are showing color.
+Once the roots reach the edge of the pot or during the generative growth (flower development period), switch to potassium-rich fertilizers: 15-5-30 or KNO3 at 300ppm until flowers are showing color.
 Once you see color, use clear water.
 This will increase the number of blooms as well as vibrancy.
 Applying magnesium sulfate as a spray before first color will make plants stronger, enhance color and extend shelf life.
 Do not try to push your plants to grow more quickly with extra fertilizer.
 This will hurt the plant and cause the leaves to turn yellow.